On the 17th June 1852 the London Tilbury and Southend

 was demolished; the station cottages having been demolished some years earlier; and replaced with a single storey ticket

 office, which opened on 11th October 1971.
 This lasted until June 2004, and having been closed since 2000 due to

 structural defects was demolished and replaced with a new modern complex, which was officially unveiled in November

 Another change occurring in the 2000s was the extensions to platforms 3 and 4, which serve the Tilbury loop.

 Aside from the main station buildings a wharf also existed and it was here that the Campbell family

 first established a coal merchants business in the early 1890s.
 The family were originally from

-Ireland but settled in the area later establishing Campbell's Motor Services.
+Ireland before settling in the area, later establishing Campbell's Motor Services.